Cvmcosta/ltijs/README.md

 > Ltijs is the first LTI Library to implement the new [LTI® Advantage Dynamic Registration Service](https://cvmcosta.me/ltijs/#/dynamicregistration), now supported by **Moodle 3.10**.
 > The Dynamic Registration Service turns the LTI Tool registration flow into a fast, completely automatic process.

-> v5.7 - D2L Hotfix
-> - Created new `authorizationServer` Platform registration field used as the `aud` claim for requesting access tokens.
-Platform methods usage is unchanged.
-> - Create new `platformAuthorizationServer` Platform method to retrieve or set the authorization server.
-Value defaults to the access token endpoint.

-> v5.6 - Breaking Changes
-> - Removed `invalidToken` and `sessionTimeout` routes, Ltijs no longer redirects to error routes, it simply calls the handler methods `onInvalidToken` and `onSessionTimeout`.
-> - Error handlers sill work in the exact same way.
-> - Fixed a spelling error in the Dynamic Registration Service that caused Ltijs to be unable to identify the LMS Family.
-Big Thanks to @lselden for the pull request!

 > - [Migrating from version 4](https://cvmcosta.github.io/ltijs/#/migration)
 > - [CHANGELOG](https://cvmcosta.github.io/ltijs/#/changelog)

 ---

 <div align="center">
 	<a href="https://ltiaas.com"><img width="330" src="https://raw.githubusercontent.com/Cvmcosta/ltijs/master/docs/ltiaas.svg"></img></a>
   <br>